Understanding Your Labs Without Spiraling

 The Most Common Mistakes People Make With Bloodwork

 One of the most common mistakes people make is obsessing over one flagged marker in isolation.
 One slightly high result and suddenly it is the main character.
-Meanwhile the rest of the panel is sitting there quietly trying to provide context and being ignored.
 Patterns matter more than one dramatic little outlier.

 A Better Way to Look at Your Labs